No. 41 Squadron RAF: First World War ( 1916–1919)

 The squadron provided distinguished service in the Battle of Cambrai (November 1917), and subsequently in the German spring offensive (March 1918), and the Battle of Amiens (August 1918).
-41 Squadron claimed its final victory of the war two days prior to the cessation of hostilities.
-In the aftermath, the unit was reduced to a cadre of just 16 men on 7 February 1919 and returned to the United Kingdom.
-Their new base was Tangmere, but they were moved to Croydon, Surrey, in early October and formally disbanded on 31 December 1919.
+The squadron claimed its final victory of the war two days prior to the cessation of hostilities.
+In the aftermath, the unit was reduced to a cadre of just sixteen men on 7 February 1919, and returned to the United Kingdom.
+Their new base was RAF Tangmere, West Sussex, but they were moved to RAF Croydon, Surrey, in early October, and formally disbanded on 31 December 1919.